 What are my rights to protect me from Workplace Retaliation?

 Federal law and Tennessee law prohibits punishing job applicants or employees for asserting their legal rights.
-Tennessee employers should be aware of the possibility of retaliation claims in at least two contexts – (1) retaliation made unlawful by statute, such as Title VII and other federal anti-discrimination laws, or by the Tennessee Human Rights Act; and (2) retaliation made unlawful by common law, such as a termination of employment in violation of some public policy, or under Tennessee’s “whistleblower” statute.
+Tennessee employers should be aware of the possibility of retaliation claims in at least two contexts – (1) retaliation made unlawful by statutes, such as Title VII and other federal anti-discrimination laws, or by the Tennessee Human Rights Act; and (2) retaliation made unlawful by common law, such as a termination of employment in violation of some public policy, or under Tennessee’s “whistleblower” statute.
+You are afforded some rights that offer workplace retaliation protection.

 To make a prima facie claim of retaliation under Title VII, a plaintiff must prove: